pepepopo2011/Lear-Java/Codeacademy.md

 A variable is where the data is stored.
 For a programmer there are different types of variable, an integer isn't the same that a rational number.
 The reason for that is that every type of variable is stored in different ways on the computer.
 The types of variables in Java are:

--**int** integer only.
+- **int** integer only.
 Operations can't usually be performed between different types of variables.
 The int data type allows values between -2,147,483,648 and 2,147,483,647, inclusive.
--**double** not integer numbers.
+- **double** not integer numbers.
 The maximum value is 1.797,693,134,862,315,7 E+308 and the minimum value is 4.9 E-324.
--**boolean** Takes only two possible values-> true or false -**char** Used for a single character e
+- **boolean** Takes only two possible values-> true or false
+- **char** Used for a single character e
--**String** It's considered a vector of char and it's usually useful to write words.
+- **String** It's considered a vector of char and it's usually useful to write words.

 Syntax:
 ```